satwikkansal/ibm_iot_example/blog/draft.md

     pass

+# Subscribing to specific command
+# client.subscribeToCommands(self, commandId="reset")
-# Subscribing to commands
+# Subscribing to all commands being sent to the gateway
-client.subscribeToCommands(self, commandId="reset"):
+client.subscribeToCommands(self)
 # Registering a callback
 client.commandCallback = gateway_command_callback
 ```

 Above, we've registered a callback function that gets fired every time the gateway client receives a command.
 The command can then be handled based on its ID and the data being sent.
 In a similar manner as discussed above, commands can also be sent to the devices.

-### Device management
+### 11. Device management

 A complex IoT system might contain many devices, so it is helpful to include device management capabilities in the architecture.
 IoT devices are often deployed in hostile environments.
 They need to be monitored actively, and when they fail, they might need to be retired or updated so that they can continue to operate in those environments.
 Device management capabilities allow IoT developers to control IoT devices by performing operations like resetting them to factory defaults or applying updates to patch security issues or fix bugs.

-You can use the IBM Watson IoT Platform device management protocol to configure your IoT devices as [managed devices](https://cloud.ibm.com/docs/services/IoT/devices/device_mgmt/index.html#index) (we've so far been working with unmanaged devices), which allows the devices to be rebooted, to be reset to factory defaults, or for firmware to be downloaded or upgraded remotely.
+We can use the IBM Watson IoT Platform device management protocol to configure your IoT devices as [managed devices](https://cloud.ibm.com/docs/services/IoT/devices/device_mgmt/index.html#index) (we've so far been working with unmanaged devices), which allows the devices to be rebooted, to be reset to factory defaults, or for firmware to be downloaded or upgraded remotely.
 Managed devices implement the [Device Management Protocol](https://cloud.ibm.com/docs/services/IoT/devices/device_mgmt/index.html), which is built on MQTT.
 The wiotp-sdk also provides separate clients for [Managed devices](https://ibm-watson-iot.github.io/iot-python/device/managed/) and [Managed gateways](https://ibm-watson-iot.github.io/iot-python/gateway/managed/) for convenience (i.e., we can simply use `wiotp.sdk.gateway.ManagedGatewayClient` instead of `wiotp.sdk.gateway.GatewayClient`) which will allow you to trigger device management actions through the IBM cloud IoT dashboard.
 Just like command handling, you'll need to set up callbacks to handle the device management actions.

 After registering a managed device, the Device Actions section on the device detail page in the Watson IoT Platform dashboard is automatically updated to include buttons that can be used to trigger these device actions.